-This article provides in-depth fundamental analysis of Chaman Lal Setia Exports Ltd, an Indian basmati rice producer and exporter company owning the Maharani Basmati rice brand.
+This article provides an in-depth fundamental analysis of Chaman Lal Setia Exports Ltd, an Indian basmati rice producer and exporter company owning the Maharani Basmati rice brand.

-Chaman Lal Setia Exports Ltd
+Chaman Lal Setia Exports Ltd Research Report by Reader

 Hi Dr Vijay,

 I would like to thank you a lot for the great service that you are doing to small retail investors who want to do value investing.
 I have been reading value investing related articles from Prof. Sanjay Bakshi, Vishal (Safal Niveshak) and several other blogs and books for a couple of months now.
 But I must admit that the simplicity with which you have explained the basics of value investing is amazing.
-Your example based approach to analyze companies based on principles of value investing helped me to learn a lot.
+Your example-based approach to analyze companies based on principles of value investing helped me to learn a lot.
 I am grateful to you.

 Based on your checklist I was trying to analyze a small company Chaman Lal Setia Exports Ltd: